gienee/Anomaly_Detection_Project/README.md

 Figure_1 shows the running anomaly detection of Data Stream

 ![figure2](Fig_2.png)
-<br> Fig_2 shows the anomaly data points in the csv format in result folder
+<br> Fig_2 shows the anomaly data points in the csv format in results folder